 As a manager, you need to be mindful of the words you use, your tone, and the timing of your feedback.
 Using a customer service QA checklist will help you provide quality feedback that works.
 Gallup estimates managers account for around 70% of the variance in employee engagement.
-This boils down to an employee’s level of engagement being most affected by their direct manager.
+This boils down to the fact that an employee’s level of engagement is most affected by their direct manager.

 To help you set your customer service team up for success, we’ve rounded up our best call center quality feedback examples that work.

 Why quality feedback is important in customer service

 Call centers are under pressure to deliver excellent customer service.
 Achieving that goal requires a solid understanding of what’s working and what’s not, along with a clear idea of how to improve performance.